Truth is our Soul Armor

 The spiritual warfare is strong.
 It can seem overwhelming when you look at all the evil in this world (blatant evil and evil disguised as good), but He that is in us is greater than he that is in the world.
 1 John 4:4

 As God’s children, we need to realize this power we’ve been given and use it.
 When we are prepared and fighting, we are more powerful than we know in the methods of spiritual warfare like speaking truth, acting in love (true love), praise, prayer, and fasting.
-Jesus Christ has given us the power to trample the enemy.
+Jesus Christ has given us the power to trample the enemy (the self-will; individually and collectively).
 He has given us ALL power over the enemy Luke 10:19.
 We need to use what we’ve been given.
 How do you use it?
 Know the truth, know your enemy, and know the power that works in and through you and act on it.

 Battling in the Mind